Skip to main content

 • pregnant people.

-For a full list of conditions that are covered, talk to your doctor or pharmacist.
+For a full list of conditions that are covered, talk to your doctor or pharmacist, or see the Te Whatu Ora website for up-to-date information.

 If you’re not eligible for a free flu vaccination, you can still pay to get one.
-Talk to your doctor or pharmacy about the cost and when you can get one.
+Ask your doctor, nurse, healthcare provider or pharmacy if you are unsure.

 Where to get a flu vaccine